 The notion that those twenty girls were cooks originates with Cortés’ secretary, Francisco Gomara, who wrote one of only two histories based on firsthand accounts: “They brought [Cortés] twenty female slaves to bake bread and prepare meals for the army.”
 In his book Cortés, the Conqueror, Gomara tries to make his patron look good and plays down certain acts that may seem immoral.

-But Cortés already had female cooks among the many Cuban slaves in his expedition, and didn’t need more cooks.
-Gomara’s initial description of the Maya girls’ purpose is pretext.
-Many commentators overlook a sentence elsewhere in Gomara’s account that reveals the Maya girls’ true fate: Cortés “distributed the twenty slave women among the Spaniards as companions.”
+But Cortés already had female cooks among the many Cuban servants in his expedition, and didn’t need more cooks.
+Gomara’s initial description of the girls’ purpose is pretext.
+Many commentators overlook a sentence elsewhere in Gomara’s account that reveals the girls’ true fate: Cortés “distributed the twenty slave women among the Spaniards as companions.”

 Ultimately, the arrangement also helped augment the story that La Malinche (Doña Marina to the Spanish) herself came from royal background, and therefore was capable of great deeds.
 Malinche’s storied noble ancestry may have begun as a joke about matchmaking a royally associated Spaniard with a “royal” savage, but it ended with a legacy that rivals any fable.